Copaiba Oil for ADHD and Autism

 CBD oil and copaiba oil both are very similar to one another; they both have healing properties and both of them are used in the treatment of a variety of ailments and disorders.
 CBD and copaiba oil both contain a cannabinoid called beta-caryophyllene (BCP).
 A lot of research is currently being done to show that cannabinoids can be used in the treatment of autism and ADHD.

 A paper written by Pavlovic, published in 2017 in Global Journey of Intellectual and Developmental Disabilities, argued that if autism is a neuro-immunological disorder, then modifying CB1 and CB2 receptors could help us in treating autism.
 Another study by Cooper, published in 2017 in European Neuropsychopharmacology, provided some proof that cannabinoids do help in the treatment of ADHD, and more research needs to be done on endocannabinoid system in people suffering from ADHD.

 Copaiba oil is actually thought to be much better than CBD, because it contains the cannabinoid beta-caryophyllene in a much greater quantity than CBD oil.
 And unlike CBD oil, there’s no risk of THC being mixed in copaiba oil.
 Since both contain the same cannabinoid, both of them can be used in the treatment of ADHD and autism.

 Have you tried this amazing oil?
-Doesn’t it smell amazing?
+Doesn’t it smell wonderful?
 Have you used CBD oil?
 Share your thoughts in the comments below!